Casting a BAIT for Offline and Online Source-free Domain Adaptation: Conclusion

 \section{Conclusion}

 There are many practical scenarios where source data may not be available (e.g. due to privacy or availability restrictions) or may be expensive to process.
-In this paper we study this challenging yet promising unsupervised domain adaptation setting (i.e. SFUDA), and propose BAIT, a fast and effective approach.
-BAIT considers the source classifier as a (fixed) collection of anchor class prototypes, and aligns target features with them via an extra bait classifier that locates uncertain target features and drags them towards those anchor prototypes.
-The experimental results show that BAIT achieves state-of-the-art SFUDA performance on several datasets, even outperforming other UDA methods with access to source data.
+In this paper we study this challenging yet promising domain adaptation setting (i.e. SFDA), and propose BAIT, a fast and effective approach.
+BAIT aligns target features with fixed source classifier via an extra bait classifier that locates uncertain target features and drags them towards the right side of the source decision boundary.
+The experimental results show that BAIT achieves competitive performance on several datasets under the offline setting, and surpasses other SFDA methods in the more realistic online setting.